jvargit/CTF_Challenges/nullcon HackIM CTF 2025/next-level.md

 ## Solve

 Viewing the encryption algorithm, we can see that three primes have been used in this RSA scheme.
-The most notably flawed part is that the primes are sequential in order and are therefore close together:
+The most notable flaw is that the primes are sequential in order and are therefore close together:

 ```py
 def nextprime(n):